moda-gov-tw/PETWorks-framework/README.md

 | PET Validation            | This module has validation methodologies built in.
 Returning the result of the validation.                                            |
 | Report                    | This module handles the output format of the report.
 It could be text-based on the terminal or GUI-based showing on the web browser. |

-## How to install
+## How to install?

 #### System Requirements:
-- Python 3.8 or higher
+- Python 3.8 or later
-- Java 8 or higher
+- Java 8 or later

 #### Installation Instructions:
 To install, open a terminal in the directory and enter the following command: